|

 Many

-people have more than one cat, and can find that this makes dealing with
+people have more than one cat, and sometimes this may make dealing with

 CKD even harder.
 You may find it tricky trying to feed your CKD cat a